MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 1. **Publish** the bot to your Azure App Service.
 1. In your browser, navigate to https://<your_app_service>.azurewebsites.net/.bot.
 If everything is correct, the page will return this JSON content: `{"k":true,"ib":true,"ob":true,"initialized":true}`.
+This is the information you obtain when **everything works correctly**, where

+    - **k** determines whether Direct Line App Service Extension (ASE) can read an extension key from its configuration.
+    - **initialized** determines whether Direct Line ASE can use the extension key to download the bot metadata from Azure Bot Service
+    - **ib** determines whether Direct Line ASE can establish an inbound connection with the bot.
+    - **ob** determines whether Direct Line ASE can establish an outbound connection with the bot.

 ### Gather your Direct Line Extension keys